JockLawrie/SpineBasedRecordLinkage.jl/README.md

 6. Each fuzzy match criterion must specify:
    - The pair of columns being compared (1 in the data table and 1 in the `Person` table).
    - A distance metric, which quantifies how "close" the pair of values is.
-   - A threshold, below which the pair of values is considered sufficently close.
+   - A threshold, below which the pair of values is considered sufficiently close.

 7. If no fuzzy matching criteria are specified then a record can only be linked to the `Person` table if there is exactly 1 candidate match in the `Person` table.